BotYue/ELE-292-Lab-SU/Lab 5 Arduino II/Lab 5 Main Task 1.md

 Open your **Scope**,
 * Change the Mode from **Repeated** to **Screen**
-* Use 1 s/div or 2 s/div for Time Base
+* Use 2 s/div for Time Base
 * Make sure both Channels are ticked.

 Move the joystick in different directions, observe and understand the voltage.